25shmeckles/NaDA/Documentation/source/Results and Discussion.rst

    :scale:  70%
    :align:  center

-   figure 7: Interactive figure can be found here(WT_chunk0_, WT_chunk1_, WT_chunk2_ and WT_chunk3_)
+   figure 7: **tetrameer sequence analysis for chunks zero to three of the p53 wild-type database.** Figures illustrates the mean qualityscore for each tetrameer possible in one chunk.
+Interactive figure can be found here and also visualizes data analysis when devided into high, medium and low group.(WT_chunk0_, WT_chunk1_, WT_chunk2_ and WT_chunk3_)

 .. _WT_chunk0: C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\source\\_static\\RCAxWT_chunk0_4.0_3.0_score_plotting.html
 .. _WT_chunk1: C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\source\\_static\\RCAxWT_chunk1_4.0_3.0_score_plotting.html
 .. _WT_chunk2: C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\source\\_static\\RCAxWT_chunk2_4.0_3.0_score_plotting.html
 .. _WT_chunk3: C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\source\\_static\\RCAxWT_chunk3_4.0_3.0_score_plotting.html

 Similarly to the boxplot, their seems to be a lack of consistency between chunks as high reported tetrameers differ heavely between these chunks.
-Similair results are visuable for bigger sized chunks(#link to supple) and chunks derived from p53 mutant dataset(#link to supple).
-Also variability between chunks can be clearly visualized in fastq clustering.
+Similair results are visuable for bigger sized chunks(supplementary_1_) and chunks derived from p53 mutant dataset(supplementary_2_).
+These datasets show that their is yet to be proven for a correlation between qualityscores and specific regions or chunks.
+However, clustering could clarify for the occurence of high qualityscore regions by better identification of these regions.
+In order to cluster data derived from dataset chunks, the same algorithm is used as described above. #In figure 8 clustering of chunks 0 to 3 has been visualized.

+.. _supplementary_1: C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\build\\html\\Supplementary.html
+.. _supplementary_2: C:\\Users\\Douwe\\Documents\\GitHub\\NaDA\\Documentation\\build\\html\\Supplementary.html

+#clustering figures

+#conclusion and what's next with fastq

 Variant Call Format files
 +++++++++++++++++++++++++